-- the Redeeming U.S. Holder's gain or excess distribution will be allocated ratably over the Redeeming U.S. Holder's holding period for the public shares, rights or warrants; - the amount allocated to the Redeeming U.S. Holder's taxable year in which the Redeeming U.S. Holder recognized the gain or received the excess distribution will be taxed as ordinary income; - the amount allocated to other taxable years (or portions thereof) of the Redeeming U.S. Holder and included in its holding period will be taxed at the highest tax rate in effect for that year and applicable to the Redeeming U.S. Holder; and - the interest charge generally applicable to underpayments of tax will be imposed in respect of the tax attributable to each such other taxable year of the Redeeming U.S. Holder.
+- the Redeeming U.S. Holder's gain or excess distribution will be allocated ratably over the Redeeming U.S. Holder's holding period for the public shares, rights or warrants; - the amount allocated to the Redeeming U.S. Holder's taxable year in which the Redeeming U.S. Holder recognized the gain or received the excess distribution will be taxed as ordinary income: - the amount allocated to other taxable years (or portions thereof) of the Redeeming U.S. Holder and included in its holding period will be taxed at the highest tax rate in effect for that year and applicable to the Redeeming U.S. Holder; and - the interest charge generally applicable to underpayments of tax will be imposed in respect of the tax attributable to each such other taxable year of the Redeeming U.S. Holder.

 In general, a Redeeming U.S. Holder may avoid the PFIC tax consequences described above in respect to our ordinary shares (but not our warrants) if such holder made a timely QEF election (if eligible to do so) to include in income its pro rata share of our net capital gains (as long-term capital gain) and other earnings and profits (as ordinary income), on a current basis, in each case whether or not distributed, in or prior to the taxable year of the Redeeming U.S. Holder in which or with which our taxable year ends.
-In general, a QEF election must be made on or before the due date (including extensions) for filing such Redeeming U.S. Holder's tax returm for the taxable year for which the election relates.
-If the election relates to the first tax year that the Redeeming U.S. Holder.
-If the Redeeming U.S. Holder makes the QEF election for a later year, the rules described above will not apply to the ordinary shares held by the Redeeming U.S. Holder also makes a purging election.
+In general, a QEF election must be made on or before the due date (including extensions) for filing such Redeeming U.S. Holder's tax return for the taxable year for which the election relates.
+If the election relates to the first tax year that the Redeeming U.S. Holder held our ordinary shares, the rules described above will not apply to the ordinary shares held by the Redeeming U.S. Holder.
+If the Redeeming U.S. Holder makes the QEF election for a later year, the rules described above will not apply to the ordinary shares held by the

+Redeeming U.S. Holder only if the Redeeming U.S. Holder also makes a purging election.
 The purging election creates a deemed sale of such shares at their fair market value.
 The gain recognized by the purging election will be subject to the special tax and interest charge rules treating the gain as an excess distribution, as described above.
 A Redeeming U.S. Holder may make a separate election to defer the payment of taxes on undistributed income inclusions under the QEF rules, but if deferred, any such taxes will be subject to an interest charge.